jiwon-seattle/DoctorOffice.Solution/README.md

 ## 3. Known Bugs

-- SEARCH patients functionality currently does not work by patient's last name only.
+- SEARCH patients functionality currently does not work only by patient's last name.
+A user will have to search patients only by date of birth or both by last name and date of birth.
+- EDIT doctor's hire date input form type is currently not a date type.
+A user will have to type in the date if they need to edit it.

 ## 4. Support and contact details